Ace the Transport Canada PPL Written Exam!

 Purchase Steve’s book, “Private Pilot License – Written Exam Preparation“ by SkyWriters Publishing and then register for the competition!

 Student Pilots preparing for the Transport Canada Private Pilot License (PPL) Written Exam – Aeroplane (PPAER) who used Steve’s book to prepare, could win.
+See Steve’s website for terms and conditions.

 Ace the Exam!